mohit00/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+Upgrad

 ## Contact
-Created by [@mohit00] - feel free to contact me!
+Created by joiin effort of Mohit Naithani and Pratik Subhash katke

 <!-- Optional -->